birdandhike.com logo

 From Las Vegas, drive out Interstate-15 to Mesquite.
 Take Exit 120 onto Falcon Ridge Pkwy/W Mesquite Blvd, drive "straight" through the round-about, and continue 0.8 miles to a traffic light at Riverside Road.
 Turn right onto Riverside and drive south 1.1 miles, just across the Virgin River, to White Rock Road, on the left.

 Turn onto White Rock Road and drive east, then southeast for 1.1 miles to where the pavement curves left to become Scenic Road.
 Here, at the bend, Lime Kiln Canyon Road continues straight southeast onto the dirt.
 Continue southeast on Lime Kiln Canyon Road for 2.1 miles to a cattle guard.
 Just past the cattle guard, the road forks.
-Cabin Canyon Road bends right following the powerlines to the south.
+Cabin Canyon Road bends right following the powerlines south.
 Continue south on Cabin Canyon Road for 6.1 miles to Hen Spring Canyon Road, on the right.
+The intersection is marked with a Gold Butte National Monument boundary sign.

 The Road